 - Kerr Street – the original home of the much-loved Carousel of Nations Multicultural Festival, Kerr St. is the heart of this village and holds much of its history.

-Tannery Park offers views of Lake Ontario, public washrooms, and plenty of space for the whole family to spread out and relax a bit.
-On a clear day, you can see Toronto’s skyline from here as well.
+Tannery Park offers views of Lake Ontario, public washrooms, and plenty of space for the whole family to relax.
+On a clear day, you can also see Toronto’s skyline from here.

 Some points of interest inside the park:

 - Oakville Lighthouse – you can’t go in the actual lighthouse, but the scene from the outside is worth the stop.

 - Waterfront Trail – spanning through Tannery park, you can stroll down this trail and enjoy the fresh air and lakeside views.